 MED: Show Cz electrode location at vertex of head.

-[3], fix the one electrode at the outer canthus of the right eye and the other below the left eye [1].
+2.4.
+Next, stick the adhesive tape to the electrodes that record eye movements [2], and fill them with conductive gel [3], fix the one electrode at the outer canthus of the right eye and the other below the left eye [1].

 (Author Comment: The right order of the shootings in this step are : 2.4.2(stick the tape to electrode)2.4.3(fill it with gel)2.4.1(fix the electrode at the outer canthus of the right eye).)